 Visual Elements Allow You to Show Your Value to Leads

 When you have a business, you can write about it but it makes even more of an impact when you can show photos or make a presentation about your work.
 Did you know that LinkedIn allows you to do just that?
 Not only can you choose a profile photo, you can also add photos and slideshows to document specific types of work that you do, so that your page becomes a resource, not just a resume.

 Discussion Groups are a Venue to Share Your Expertise

 You’re an expert in your field, and you need to show it.
 Your own blog probably features content that will help your customers and establish you as a reputable insurance agency.
 You can do the same on LinkedIn.
 By making useful and content-rich comments in LinkedIn groups, the community of businesses that need your insurance information will begin to rely on you as a trusted source.
 When they need insurance, they know where to turn.
 Focus on commenting in small, niche discussion groups or groups specific to your region so that your posts will stand out.

 When you create valuable connections and content for others, they appreciate the work that you do.
 Instead of using LinkedIn as a resume, turn it into an answer to the question, “What can your business do for me?”
 Your LinkedIn profile and your interactions on discussion groups should focus on being of service to others, so that LinkedIn becomes a vital part of building your B2B leads.

-When you're developing your network, contact Agents Alliance.
-Become a member, and you'll receive preferred market access and affinity and professional designation discounts on the products your insurance company needs.
-Contact Agents Alliance today to learn more about the many benefits of membership.
+When you’re developing your network, contact the American Agents Alliance.
+Become a member, and you’ll receive preferred market access and affinity and professional designation discounts on the products your insurance company needs.
+Contact the American Agents Alliance today to learn more about the many benefits of membership.